audiBookning/Compose-AGE-AGViewer/README.md

 ### Some query and mutations

-to test following the examples of [sorrell/agensgraph-extension](https://hub.docker.com/r/sorrell/agensgraph-extension) on docker hub
+The test follows the examples of [sorrell/agensgraph-extension](https://hub.docker.com/r/sorrell/agensgraph-extension) on docker hub

 Create some nodes: